Practice this case based on how you are assessed in your OSCEs, and use the relevant sections for general revision. 🤓

 Doctor Instruction:

-You are a Foundation Year Doctor working in General Practice.
+You are a doctor working in family medicine.
 Your next patient is 70-year-old Jack Deshawn, who came in for a routine check-up.
 He has a past medical history of hypertension, for which he is taking amlodipine.
 Please take a general history and perform a relevant examination.

 Patient History: